Belgium national football team: FIFA World Cup

-In 2014, Belgium beat all their group opponents with a single-goal difference.
-Thereafter, they played an entertaining round of 16 match against the United States, in which American goalkeeper Tim Howard made 15 saves.
-However, they defeated the United States 2–1 in extra time.
-In a balanced quarter-final, Argentina eliminated Belgium, after a 1–0 victory.
+In 2014, Belgium beat all their group opponents by only one goal, and played an entertaining round of 16 match against the United States, in which American goalkeeper Tim Howard made 15 saves.
+However, they defeated the U.S. 2–1 in extra time.
+In a balanced quarter-finals, Argentina eliminated Belgium, after a 1–0 victory.

 At the 2018 World Cup, Belgium started with five consecutive victories (including group wins over Panama, Tunisia and England).
-In the fourth, in the round of 16 match against Japan, they suffered a major setback in the second half by being led 0–2.
-However, Japan, which displayed a very open and offensive game, did not withdraw sufficiently in defense and left a lot of opportunities to Belgium who turned the tide and eventually won (3-2) with goals from Jan Vertonghen and late substitutes Marouane Fellaini and Nacer Chadli.
-Belgium then defeated World Cup favourites Brazil 2–1 on the back of an early Fernandinho own goal and a goal by Kevin De Bruyne, and reached the semifinals.
-Belgium lost to France 0–1 in the semi-final, as France displays a style of play opposite to that of Japan by basing themselves above all on a rigorous defense, the possession left to the adversary and fast counter-attacks (which aroused criticisms from certain Belgian players on the French style of play); but rebounded to win 2–0 in their second victory over England in the tournament to secure third place and the best ever World Cup result for the Belgian national team.
-Some players that notably contributed were captain Eden Hazard, Thibaut Courtois and Romelu Lukaku, who were later recognised by FIFA as the tournament's second best player (Silver Ball), best goalkeeper (Golden Glove) and third top scorer (Bronze Boot), respectively.
+In the round of 16 match against Japan, Belgium were down 2–0, eventually turning the tide and eventually winning 3–2 with goals from Jan Vertonghen and late substitutes Marouane Fellaini and Nacer Chadli.
+Belgium then defeated World Cup favourites Brazil 2–1 on the back of an early Fernandinho own goal and a goal by Kevin De Bruyne, and reached the semi-finals.
+Belgium lost to France 0–1 in the semi-finals, but rebounded to win 2–0 in their second victory over England in the tournament to secure third place and the best ever World Cup result for the Belgian national team.